ColoradoSchoolOfMines/email-queue/README.md

     - Delete the queue itself
     - Archive all inside
     - Move all items in queue to another queue
-- Allow you to use multiple accounts
+- Allow you to use multiple accounts (unified and un-unified inbox features)
 - Automatically send/retrieve emails
 - Allow you to manually send/retrieve emails
 - Allow you to go into offline mode